AVG Antivirus Review 2023

 Customer Ratings

-In the customer reviews for AVG Antivirus that we evaluated, the software has scored very highly, with its accessibility and simplicity lauded time and again.
-On Trustpilot, similarly to Avast, AVG Antivirus is criticized for billing irregularities and non-transparent renewal and subscription practices.
+In the customer reviews for AVG Antivirus that we evaluated, the software has scored very highly, with its accessibility and simplicity constantly praised.
+On Trustpilot, like Avast, AVG Antivirus is criticized for billing irregularities and non-transparent renewal and subscription practices.

 Customer Ratings